-- Owners are expected to control the volume of their animal and quell any unreasonable loudness or excitableness. - Animals may not under any circumstances be permitted to jump on, lick, nudge, growl at, or otherwise engage another member of the campus community. - Animals must be properly cared for, fed, and be maintained in reasonable health with due diligence.
+- Oklahoma Law requires that a dog used by a deaf or hard-of-hearing person wear an orange identifying collar.
+12 - The animal's excrement or other refuse must be disposed of by the owner in a prompt and hygienic manner. - Owners are expected to control the volume of their animal and quell any unreasonable loudness or excitableness. - Animals may not under any circumstances be permitted to jump on, lick, nudge, growl at, or otherwise engage another member of the campus community. - Animals must be properly cared for, fed, and be maintained in reasonable health with due diligence.
 The University will not be responsible for cleaning up after an animal, feeding an animal, or watching the animal for any amount of time under any circumstance.